Scene Handles

 frustum.scale = 1.0 / frustum.compute_canonical_frustum_size()[2]

-.scale is a unitless value that scales the X/Y/Z dimensions linearly.
+.scale can be a float for uniform scaling or a 3-tuple for per-axis scaling of the X, Y, and Z dimensions.
 It aims to preserve the visual volume of the frustum regardless of the aspect ratio or FOV.
 This method allows more precise computation and control of the frustum’s dimensions.

 Return type: